 The program is designed to grow mentees within the industry by guiding them through NAHC.
-Mentees will benefit by being paired with an experienced industry leader to assist them with networking, navigating conferences, committee involvement, advocacy efforts and other initiatives within the industry.
+Mentees will benefit by being paired with an experienced industry leader to assist them with networking, navigating conferences, committee involvement, advocacy efforts and other professional development initiatives within the industry.

 How does this differ from a mentorship program within my organization?